flybywiresim/docs/docs/simbridge/installation.md

 ## Resources Folder
-The resources folder is used for storing various files required by Simbridge to provide it's functionality.
+The resources folder is used for storing various files required by SimBridge to provide it's functionality.

 Finding/Opening the resources folder can be done through several paths: